 There are at least 16 types of collagen, but 80-90% of collagen in the body is from types I, II, and III (2).

-- Type I is found mostly in skin, tendons, organs, vasculature, and bones
+- Collagen Type 1 is found mostly in skin, tendons, organs, vasculature, and bones

-- Type III is found in reticulate, typically alongside Type 1
+- Collagen Type 3 is found in reticulate (like a network of veins), typically alongside Type 1

 While all collagen dietary supplements will differ, many are a combination of Type I and Type III, although there are some Type II-specific supplements.